-To have the ultimate magical experience at Walt Disney World, everyone prefers to stay in a Walt Disney World resort, but it's not always affordable.
+To have the ultimate magical experience at Walt Disney World, everyone prefers to stay in a Walt Disney World hotel, but it is not always affordable.
 There are ways to save for your Walt Disney World vacation in advance.
 You can find some of those ideas by clicking on this link "Tips on How To Go To Walt Disney World On A Limited Budget".
-Some families prefer to stay off of Disney property, because they're going to explore other attractions and theme parks in Florida, can't get a bigger room for less money, can save money on food, etc. Here are the pros and cons of staying on and off Disney property.
+Some families prefer to stay off of Disney property, because they are going to explore other attractions and theme parks in Florida, can book a bigger room for less money, can save money on food, etc. Here are the pros and cons of staying on and off Disney property.

 Pros of Staying at a Walt Disney World Resort Hotel

-- All of Walt Disney World's free transportation is available for you to use starting from the airport to the resort to the parks to the restaurants and so on.
+- All of Walt Disney World's free transportation is available for you to use starting from the airport to the hotel to the parks to the restaurants and so on.

 - No resort parking fee, because you don't need a rental car.